Top Tips for PD Providers

 These multi-part resources ask users to analyze and respond to a number of problem-based classroom issues and challenges—for example classroom norms and expectations, algebra instruction, or classroom arrangement—through increasing levels of complexity and detail.

-- Assign partners to find three take-away ideas from the STAR Sheets and share those ideas with the larger group.
+- Assign partners to find three take-away ideas from the STAR Sheets.

-- Assign Level B and C cases to individuals or small groups based on their experience and knowledge (and model cooperative learning and differentiated instruction by doing so).
+- Assign the cases based on educators’ levels of experience or expertise (and model differentiated instruction by doing so).

-- Use case studies or STAR Sheets to problem-solve real-life school-based challenges presented by the attendees.
+- Use case studies or STAR Sheets to problem-solve real-life challenges in field experiences.

 IRIS resources include so much more than STAR Legacy Modules.
-Whether audio interviews with nationally recognized education experts, ready-made activities, or information from or about other federally funded centers, visitors to our Website are sure to find something of interest.
-Below are some tips for how to make the most of these resources in your PD activities.
+Whether fundamental skill sheets on foundational practices, audio interviews with nationally recognized education experts, ready-made activities, or information from or about other federally funded centers, visitors to our website are sure to find something of interest.
+Below are some tips about how to make the most of these resources in your college courses.

-- Activities: Use these resources as attention-getters, to introduce a topic, or for group or independent work.
-For example:
+- Select IRIS Activities to introduce a topic, as an ice breaker, or for independent work.

-- Use questions from the Media or Group activities as an ice-breaker or for whole-group discussion (e.g., “Disability Awareness: Cultural Values“).
+- Use questions from the Media or Group activities for discussion.

 - Interviews: Use these to introduce educators to nationally recognized experts or to launch discussions.

-- Information Briefs & Web Resource Directory: Use these resources to introduce educators to information from other trusted sources and use to complete an activity.
+- Information Briefs: Use these resources to direct educators to information from other trusted sources.

 - Video Vignettes: Use these resources to: